 It should also not be forgotten that several humanitarian organizations denounced Israeli training of Serbian soldiers and the sale of arms as a counterpart for allowing the Jews of Sarajevo to leave the city under siege.

-As emphasized in the petition, these secret agreements would highlight the hypocrisy of Israel which has publicly denounced the genocide, as demonstrated in 2013 with the extradition to Bosnia and Herzegovina of Aleksandar Cvetković, accused of having participated in the massacre of Srebrenica.
+As emphasized in the petition, these secret agreements would highlight the hypocrisy of Israel which has publicly denounced the genocide, as demonstrated in 2013 with the extradition to Bosnia and Herzegovina of Aleksandar Cvetković, accused of participating in the massacre of Srebrenica.

 However, the Supreme Court’s refusal to disclose details about the sale of arms — justified by the fear of damaging the country’s international relations — shows how the interest of the Jewish state prevails over the sense of justice.